CUANTAM/Building-Lattices/README.md

 - **dims:** Supercell dimensions as multiples of generating vectors (list)
 - **fType:** The file type you'd like to save (string, "xyz" or "dat")

-Once these parameters are set, save and run the program:
+Once all parameters have been set, save and run the program:

-$: python3 buildLattices.py
+$: python3 bulkBuild.py

 ## gridBuild.py